GGD6 (Azithromycin monohydrate 250 mg)

-Pill imprint GGD6 has been identified as Azithromycin 250 mg.
+Pill imprint GGD6 has been identified as Azithromycin monohydrate 250 mg.

-Azithromycin is used in the treatment of chlamydia infection; bronchitis; sinusitis; bacterial infection; pneumonia (and more), and belongs to the drug class macrolides.
+Azithromycin is used in the treatment of bronchitis; chlamydia infection; bacterial infection; upper respiratory tract infection; sinusitis (and more), and belongs to the drug class macrolides.
 There is no proven risk in humans during pregnancy.
-Azithromycin 250 mg is not subject to the Controlled Substances Act.
+Azithromycin 250 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 250 mg